 Everything has its advantage and disadvantages.
 Books gave me a sense that I can learn everything from them and also gave me a false sense that everything in books must be right.
 I mean, who would write a book that had errors or didn’t want to help people, right?
 Well, the thought of a 13-year-old, which carried me until I was twenty-something, that’s when I realized the world is not made like most of the books I read but a much, much different story.

 I would spend a lot of time in front of my computer, wasting time on online adventures that offered me nothing but meaningless temporary pleasure, online games, and online chats, a complete waste of time.

 Junk food an addiction.

 I would eat and drink comfort junk food.
 I would fill my stomach with empty calories while giving myself a temporary spike of sugar rush and a temporary period of pleasurable time, one that I had to repeat many times during the day just to lift my mood up.

-That is a dark picture I draw for myself but it was truth for a long period of time.
+That is a dark picture I draw for myself but it was true for a long period of time.
 For almost 10 years of my life, I basically didn’t know what I was doing.
 I didn’t have any goals or any plans to accomplish, I was going with the flow.
-I was doing what society was expecting from me, I was eating and drinking what my culture demanded out of me and behaving in stereotype molds that were shaping me me into a robot, into an automatic entity.
-Basically, I was a human robot or a robot with flesh and blood.
+I was doing what society was expecting from me, I was eating and drinking what my culture demanded out of me and behaving in stereotype molds that were shaping into a robot, into an automatic entity.
+Basically, I was a human-robot or a robot with flesh and blood.